vinubalan/drivenow-scraper/README.md

 WHERE screenshot_path IS NOT NULL
 AND screenshot_path != '';

+-- Get unique screenshots per city-date combination SELECT DISTINCT
+    city,
+    pickup_date,
+    return_date,
+    screenshot_path,
+    COUNT(*) as vehicle_count
+FROM vehicles
+WHERE screenshot_path IS NOT NULL
+GROUP BY city, pickup_date, return_date, screenshot_path;

 -- Get average prices by city
 SELECT city, AVG(CAST(REPLACE(total_price, '$', '') AS NUMERIC)) as avg_price
 FROM vehicles
 WHERE total_price IS NOT NULL
 GROUP BY city;

+-- Get vehicles by supplier
+SELECT supplier_code, COUNT(*) as count
+FROM vehicles
+WHERE supplier_code IS NOT NULL
+GROUP BY supplier_code
+ORDER BY count DESC;
 ```

 ## GitHub Actions